A parliamentary report of 1777 recorded a parish workhouse in operation at Elham with accommodation for up to 60 inmates.

 The population falling within the enlarged Union at the 1831 census had been 14,137 with parishes ranging in size from from Paddlesworth (population 54) to Folkestone (3,638).
 The average annual poor-rate expenditure for the period 1833-5 had been £12,127 or 17s.2d. per head of the population.

 Elham Union workhouse was erected in 1835 at Etchinghill in the parish of Lyminge.
 In 1836, the Poor Law Commissioners authorised an expenditure of £6,500 on construction of the building which was to accommodate 300 inmates.
 The building was designed by Sir Francis Head following his model courtyard plan.
 This comprised a large quadrangle enclosed by two-storey buildings, a layout which was used at a number of Kent workhouses including Bridge, Cranbrook, Dartford, East Ashford, Eastry, Malling, and Tonbridge.
-The workhouse location and layout are shown on the 1905 OS map:

 In the 1890s, major additions were made to the site including a new administration block at the east side of the workhouse, an infirmary to the south-east, a chapel to the north-east, and casual wards to the north near to the road.
+The workhouse site is shown on the 1905 map below:

 The workhouse site later became the Elham Poor Law Institution, and was also known as Hill House.
 Under the National Health Service, it became St Mary's Hospital and provided geriatric care.
 The site has now been redeveloped and all the buildings demolished with the exception of the chapel.